uvastatlab/statlab-fellows/git_steps.md

 $ git commit -m "[add commit message]"
 ```

-4. Sync your local files with the source repository (again) and push these to your forked repository on GitHub.
+4. Sync your local files with the source repository (in case something in the source repo has changed in the meantime) and push the updates to your forked repository on GitHub.

 ### Syncing local files with source repository (alternative method)